 Her dedication to studying languages and embracing new ideas landed Bulling that dream job.
 In September, she will relocate to Europe for a job with Hilti Corporation, a Liechtenstein multinational company that develops, manufactures and markets products for the construction, building maintenance and mining industries.

-From Germany to TU to Spain, Bulling’s desire to embrace new ideas and languages paved the way for a bright future.
+From Germany to TU to Spain and now Austria, Bulling’s desire to embrace new ideas and languages paved the way for a bright future.

 “Languages allow you to connect with people on a different level,” she said.
 “It’s much more intimate and personable, and it makes you a more open-minded and worldly person.”